OrdinarilySam/Password-Generator/README.md

 - \-n removes numbers
 - \-s removes special characters

-Currently no way to change the special characters used unless you edit the code, but I will make args to change those as well
+- \-c allows you to change the special characters from the pool